-Unlike some cities, Laurel isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Laurel are a mix of both white- and blue-collar jobs.
+Laurel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Laurel is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Laurel who work in office and administrative support (14.26%), management occupations (10.38%), and sales jobs (7.14%).
+There are especially a lot of people living in Laurel who work in office and administrative support (14.72%), management occupations (9.62%), and sales jobs (8.05%).

 Also of interest is that Laurel has more people living here who work in computers and math than 95% of the places in the US.

 In Laurel, however, the average commute to work is quite long.
 On average, people spend 34.15 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.